sathomas/jsDataV.is/src/text/ch3/03-annotations.md

 <figcaption>Interactive sparklines can show additional information in many ways.</figcaption>
 </figure>

 With figure LASTFIGURENUMBER we have the visualization we want.
 The chart clearly shows the overall trend for the stock during the year, but it takes up only a small amount of space on the web page.
 At first glance the chart is also free of distracting elements such as labels and axes.
-For users that just want a general sense of the stock's performance, those elements are superfluous.
+For users who just want a general sense of the stock's performance, those elements are superfluous.
 Users who want the full details need only hover their mouse over the chart and it reveals the complete market information.

 Because we've managed to display the information while retaining the compact nature of sparklines, the technique in this example works well when combined with the small multiples approach of this chapter's second example.